shacl/cmake/Git/Submodule/Packages/README/git-submodules-101.md

 `ssh://git@xcp-stash.lanl.gov:7999/nlohmann/json.git`.

 > Note that the time of writing a mirror of Lohmann's library is maintained on
-> the ADLX bitbucket instance.
+> the ADLX bitbucket instance and updated nightly.

 This submodule is